-The Tampa Bay Times published this story.
+The Tampa Bay Times published this story in 2019.
 See original version.

 HAVANA – Adelaida Borges spent decades as a schoolteacher before finding fame as a fortune teller.

 Her flamboyant outfits and long, colorful fingernails have drawn hordes of American visitors, from Beyoncé and Katy Perry to Michelle Obama.

 “Many Americans came to visit.
 We were happy to see them,” said Borges, also known as Señora Habana, or Mrs. Havana.
 But these days, she said, few Americans are stopping by her spot near the Havana Cathedral.